 - Flexible hours available

 I am generally available Tuesday, Wednesday and Thursday and offer day and evening appointments.
-I offer face-to-face, online and telephone counselling.
+I offer face-to-face, online and telephone counselling (subject to COVID restrictions).

 About me and my therapy practice

 Welcome.
 I'm Jane and I'm passionate about supporting people by developing positive relationships with real, open and honest communication.
 I also believe in making Counselling accessible through affordable fees.